chilledornaments/dell-omreport-parser/README.md

 The temperature and power supply scripts have issues collecting data for OMSA Version 9.2.0.
 Workaround incoming

+To find the version of OMSA running on your server (for Linux hosts at least), run `/opt/dell/srvadmin/sbin/omreport about`
 ## How To

 - Clone repo in `/opt/`